 They may also complain of physical symptoms, like headaches or stomachaches, when they anticipate being separated from a loved one.

 Some children with separation anxiety disorder experience panic attacks, or sudden episodes of overwhelming terror that peak within several minutes.

 Early diagnosis and treatment of separation anxiety disorder is the best way to prevent future problems with school, work, and social relationships.

-To diagnose separation anxiety disorder, Dr. Messina performs a comprehensive psychological evaluation.
-Then, he recommends the best course of treatment for your child’s specific condition.
+To diagnose separation anxiety disorder, the providers perform a comprehensive psychological evaluation.
+Then, they recommends the best course of treatment for your child’s specific condition.

 They use cognitive behavioral therapy (CBT), an effective form of psychotherapy for children with separation anxiety disorder.

 CBT teaches your child how to confront and control their fears about separation.
 This type of therapy also teaches the child’s parents and other caregivers how to effectively support and encourage their independence.

 To learn more about how CBT can help your child overcome separation anxiety disorder, call the office of Dr. Messina & Associates or book an appointment online today.